Kiamika Reservoir Regional Park

-The Kiamika Reservoir Regional Park (in French: Parc régional du Réservoir-Kamika) is a regional park located in the unorganized territory of Lac-Douaire and the municipalities of Chute-Saint-Phillipe, Lac-Saguay (village) and Rivière-Rouge, in the Antoine-Labelle Regional County Municipality, in administrative region of Laurentides, in Quebec, in Canada.
+The Kiamika Reservoir Regional Park (in French: Parc régional du Réservoir-Kiamika) is a regional park located in the unorganized territory of Lac-Douaire and the municipalities of Chute-Saint-Phillipe, Lac-Saguay (village) and Rivière-Rouge, in the Antoine-Labelle Regional County Municipality, in administrative region of Laurentides, in Quebec, in Canada.

 Geography

 The park is crossed by the Kiamika River, a tributary of the Lièvre River.
 The park covers an area that looks like a misshapen rectangle.

 This park includes entirely the Kiamika Reservoir, as well as Lac aux Bleuets and Lac Fraser.